Guides & How To's

 • Reported lost or stolen

 What most account holders don’t know is that many digital banks don’t set the rules around blocking accounts.
 It is the ‘issuing’ bank that sets the rules around account freezing and processing transactions.
-These companies provide the technology to enable your account provider to exist, they have a relationship with Mastercard or Visa and they set the regulate the account features and restrictions.
+Digital banks or Bank Alternatives provide the accounts and features.
+They have a relationship with Mastercard or Visa and they set the regulate the account features and restrictions.

 Why is it happening more often?